Counseling to Enhance Women's Lives

 Enjoy a Sense of Gratitude and Connection

-Once you've restored your well-being, ongoing self-care is critical to maintaining it.
-Of course, life will still have its ups and downs.
-Not every day will be great.
-But, hopefully you'll feel significantly better.
-With renewed psychological health often comes a different awareness - a heightened sense of gratitude, a desire to help, a stronger sense of connection with others, greater openness, a call to pursue meaning.
-I'd love to see you in that place.
+You experience a different awareness - a heightened sense of gratitude, a desire to help, a stronger sense of connection with others, greater openness, a call to pursue meaning.
+These are signs you are over the hump.
+I feel good seeing you in this place.

 Start Feeling Better Today